linq2js/deflux/readme.md

 );
 ```

-You also specific multiple props at once
+You also specific multiple props at once.

 ```jsx harmony
 withProp("*", fromStore(store), state => ({